ryansheehy0/Adrift_In_Space/README.md

 # Adrift in Space

 ## Description
 A space themed Sort the Court.
-You are the captain of an adrift space ship trying to survive and get back to your home planet.
 You are an AI captain of an adrift space ship trying to survive and get back to your home planet.

 You are an AI captain of an adrift space ship trying to keep your crew alive and get back to your home planet.